groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-text-signature/_index.md

 using GroupDocs.Signature.Options;
 ```

-These namespaces give you access to all the functionality you'll need to delete text signatures from your documents.
+These namespaces provide access to all the signature management functionality you'll need.

-## How to Delete a Text Signature: A Step-by-Step Guide
+## Step-by-Step Guide: Removing Text Signatures

-Let's break down the process of removing a text signature into easy-to-follow steps:
+Now let's walk through the complete process of deleting text signatures from your documents.
+I'll break this down into manageable steps that you can follow along with.

-### Step 1: Where Are Your Files?
+### Step 1: Define Your File Paths

-First, we need to define where your document is located and where you want to save the result:
+First, we need to specify where your document is located and where you want to save the processed result:

 ```csharp
 string filePath = "sample_multiple_signatures.docx";